ferd-i/combined-deezer-playlists/replit.md

   - Clickable titles that link directly to Deezer tracks (ID shown in tooltip)
   - Sortable columns: click headers to sort by title, artist, album, or playlists
   - Checkbox system to mark tracks as "processed" (state saved in localStorage)
+  - Sticky search bar with keyboard shortcut (Cmd+K on Mac, Ctrl+K on Windows)
   - Client-side search/filter across titles, artists, albums, and playlists
+  - "Voir dans la liste" button in search results to jump back to track position in full list
   - Responsive design

 ## Configuration